BJP names 45 more candidates for UP polls | Politics

 The party has dropped the incumbent MLA, Surendra Singh, and fielded state minister Anand Swaroop Shukla from Bairia.

-Sinh hails from the erstwhile royal family of Amethi and had joined the Bharatiya Janata Party (BJP) in 2019 after quitting the Congress.
+Sinh hails from the erstwhile royal family of Amethi and had joined the Bharatiya Janata Party (BJP) in 2019 after quitting the Congress The Amethi seat is currently represented in the Assembly by Garima Singh, Sinh's first wife.

+The saffron party has fielded Manish Jaiswal from Padrauna in Kushinagar district.

+Jaiswal was the Congress candidate from the seat.
+He resigned from the Congress recently after former Union minister RPN Singh joined the BJP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)